-Join Simon Allardice for an in-depth discussion in this video The process of TDD revisited, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video The process of TDD revisited, part of Programming Foundations: Test-Driven Development.

 - There's several ways the basic idea…of test-drive development can be described.…We have this phrase Red Green Refactor…as a quick summary of the TDD process.…Red, make a task that fails.…Green, make that task pass.…And then refactor, make it right.…And this isn't done once, this is a cycle.…We repeat that throughout the lifetime of our project.…Or taking a different approach, I could even perhaps say…that test-driven development has two simple steps.…Step one, before you write any new code,…you first write a failing test.…